ANNUAL GENERAL MEETING

-New Year’s Eve was the usual good excuse for a party, following which eight ringers together with their partners adjourned to the tower where the tenor was rung twelve times to coincide with Big Ben on the radio followed by about ten minutes of call changes.
+New Year’s Eve was the usual good excuse for a party, following which six ringers together with their partners and four dogs (!) adjourned to the tower where the tenor was rung twelve times to coincide with Big Ben on the radio followed by about ten minutes of call changes.
 This was followed by further celebrations in the ringing chamber.

 Chalgrove by Andrew Davis